20 Clever Logos with Hidden Meanings

 19. Tour de France: The Hidden Cyclist

-The logo for the Tour de France is an example of design cleverness.
-All you see is text at first.
+The Tour de France logo is an example of clever design.
+All you see at first is text.
 But if you take a closer look, there’s a cyclist hidden within the letters.
 The back wheel is created by ‘o’, the seat by ‘u’, and the rider by ‘r’.
 This shows how words can be made into pictures.

 The Tour de France logo demonstrates that text can be more than words.
 Logos can still be readable and visually interesting through manipulating letterforms, as shown in this example.
 Achieving such a balance may be tricky, but the outcome is always memorable once it’s accomplished.